syncfusion-content/winui-docs/winui/Radial-Gauge/axes.md

 **Axis line width in factor**

-If the 'AxisLineWidthUnit' is set as a factor, the given factor value in the 'AxisLineWidth' is multiplied by the axis radius.
+If the [`AxisLineWidthUnit`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeAxis.html#Syncfusion_UI_Xaml_Gauges_GaugeAxis_AxisLineWidthUnit) is set as a factor, the given factor value in the [`AxisLineWidth`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeAxis.html#Syncfusion_UI_Xaml_Gauges_GaugeAxis_AxisLineWidth) is multiplied by the axis radius.
 The value of the factor ranges from 0 to 1.

 {% tabs %}